KQM-git/TCL/docs/evidence/combat-mechanics/tech/glide-cancel.md

 Amber examples as an amber main: [Imgur](https://imgur.com/6XJeJzU)

 **Significance:**
 Could be used in teams with Venti to do extremely fast cancels without using stamina.
-Possibly consistent at 30 fps, but usability at 60fps is very questionable.
+Possibly consistent at 30 FPS, but usability at 60fps is very questionable.

-## Geo construct Wavedashing
+## Geo Constructs Wavedashing

 **By:** BowTae#0141
 **Added:** <Version date="2021-10-09" />